 Platform: Tomashi Jackson

-Jackson is particularly interested in the movements and migrations of groups of people, the curtailment of these for populations of color, and how boundary lines are drawn, maintained, and in some ways subverted.
-She carefully studies these complex histories of color whileexploring how abstraction can document the sociopolitical zeitgeist.
-In preparation for her Platform project, she will research these issues as they pertain to Long Island’s East End and hold Town Hall style meetings at the Parrish and local community centers, inviting members of diverse local populations to participate.
+Jackson’s work is informed by her continued investigation into transparency, the transmittal of light and color, perception, and the effects of these on the value of human life in public space.
+She is particularly interested in the movements and migrations of groups of people, the curtailment of these for populations of color, and how boundary lines are drawn, maintained, and in some ways subverted.
+She carefully studies these complex histories of color while exploring how abstraction can document the sociopolitical zeitgeist.

 For Platform 2020, Jackson intends to juxtapose the artistic legacy of Long Island’s East End with current socio-economic tensions and historical racial segregation, similar to her project for the 2019 Whitney Biennial, in which she draws a parallel between people of color losing their homes in the 19th century and a current, controversial housing policy in Brooklyn.

 She will have the opportunity to deepen her research of the area, meet with local community leaders, and create new work for the exhibition during a residency as Inga Maren Otto Fellow at The Watermill Center from May 13-June 12, 2020, as part of a continuing partnership with the Parrish.

 Platform 2020: Tomashi Jackson is organized by Corinne Erni, Senior Curator of ArtsReach and Special Projects.